borntofrappe/borntofrappe/README.md

 #### archives

-With `src/log/archives.svelte` show all the log entries sorted by `day`.
+With `src/log/archives.svelte` show all the log entries sorted by day, provided by the name of the file — `0.md`, `1.md` and so forth.

 Wrap the imported object in `Object.entries()` to create a 2D array.